favna/docker-workshop/README.md

 ## Optional: Vagrantfile

+### ❗This is deprecated, but still a possibility to use as a last resort

 - First download and install these binaries in this order:
   - Oracle VirtualBox (https://download.virtualbox.org/virtualbox/7.1.0/VirtualBox-7.1.0-164728-Win.exe)
   - Vagrant (https://releases.hashicorp.com/vagrant/2.4.1/vagrant_2.4.1_windows_i686.msi)